Hiking Hotspot: Tumamoc Hill in Tucson

-One thing is for sure – hiking this beautiful trail definitely beats climbing a stair master for an hour in an overcrowded gym!
+One thing is for sure – hiking this beautiful trail definitely beats climbing a stairmaster for an hour in an overcrowded, stuffy gym!
 Hiking Tumanoc is a great way to get outside the house, enjoy a fantastic overall body workout, and take in the scenery of both the Sonoran desert and the city of Tucson simultaneously.

 Tips for a fun & safe hike

 Avoid summer visits.
-If hiking in the summer is our only option, arrive by 6am at the latest.
+If hiking in the summer is your only option, arrive by 6am at the latest.

 Wear sunglasses and sunblock.

-Wear a camelback or bring a large water bottle.
+Wear a camelbak or bring a large water bottle.